elatov/elatov.github.io/_posts/2013-02-20-monitor-different-systems-with-collectd.md

     kerch.dnsd.me

-That looks good, now let&#8217;s install a web GUI for Collectd.
+That looks good, now let's install a web GUI for Collectd.

 ### 3. Install Collectd-Web Front End on the Collector